projectcalico/calico/security/kubernetes-nodes.md

       - 10250
       # calico/node health check
       - 9099
-  # Allow Kubelet API access from the CRI.
-A random port
+  # Allow kubelet API access from the docker API.
+An ephemeral port
-  # is used by the CRI for commands like 'kubectl exec' to a pod on a worker node.
+  # is used by kubelet and docker for commands like 'kubectl exec' to a pod on a worker node.
   # Note: This rule's port range will differ based on your system's ephemeral port range.
   - action: Allow
     protocol: TCP